 The first case of the new Covid-19 coronavirus in Greece was diagnosed on February 26, 2020, on a 38-year-old woman from the country’s second city, Thessaloniki, who had arrived from northern Italy.
 After the first three cases, confirmed on February 27, Greece cancelled public events, and just over one week later, now with 89 cases, it closed all schools, restaurants, cafés, bars, shops, shopping malls, churches, and museums.
 All non-essential movement was restricted on March 22nd.
 Most hotels were ordered closed until April 30.
-These measures were among the strictest in Europe, and have slowed the spread of the virus.
-As a result, the country has one of the lowest numbers of deaths in Europe.
+These measures were among the strictest in Europe, and slowed the spread of the virus.
+As a result, the country had one of the lowest numbers of deaths in Europe.